YOUSSEF-R-KAMEL/UK-business-portal/README.md

-# Company System
+# UK-business-portal

-A modern Angular application with NGRX state management for managing company associates.
+A modern Angular application with NGRX state management for managing UK-business-portal;
+ associates.
 Built with Angular 19, PrimeNG UI components, and JSON Server for the backend.

 ## Features